New York City ethnic enclaves: Puerto Rican

 Ridgewood, Queens, also has a significant Puerto Rican population, which is now spreading to other places in Central Queens such as Maspeth, Glendale, and Middle Village; as does neighboring community Bushwick, Brooklyn.
 Other neighborhoods in Queens such as Woodhaven also have a sizable population.

-Puerto Rican neighborhoods in Manhattan include Spanish Harlem and Loisaida.
+Puerto Rican neighborhoods in Manhattan include Spanish Harlem and the declining enclave of Loisaida.
 Spanish Harlem was "Italian Harlem" from the 1880s until the 1940s.
 By 1940, however, the name "Spanish Harlem" was becoming widespread, and by 1950, the area was predominantly Puerto Rican and African American.
-Loisaida is an enclave east of Avenue A that originally comprised German, Jewish, Irish, and Italian working class residents who lived in tenements without running water; the German presence, already in decline, virtually ended after the General Slocum disaster in 1904.
-Since them, the community has become Puerto Rican and Latino in character, despite the "gentrification" that has affected the East Village and the Lower East Side since the late 20th century.
+Loisaida was an enclave east of Avenue A that originally comprised German, Jewish, Irish, and Italian working class residents who lived in tenements without running water; the German presence, already in decline, virtually ended after the General Slocum disaster in 1904.
+Since them, the community became Puerto Rican and Latino in character.
+However, since the late 20th century, as gentrification affected the East Village and the Lower East Side, the Puerto Rican community was priced out of Loisaida and forced to scatter elsewhere.

 Staten Island has a fairly large Puerto Rican population along the North Shore, especially in the Mariners' Harbor, Arlington, Elm Park, Graniteville, Port Richmond & Stapleton neighborhoods, where the population is in the 20% range.

 Unlike the other four boroughs, Puerto Rican populations are significant throughout the Bronx, though there is slightly higher concentrations in the South Bronx.
 Bronx neighborhoods with the highest concentrations of Puerto Ricans in the borough, and some of the highest in the city overall, mainly consist of low-income areas with high overall Hispanic percentages, especially in the southwest (South Bronx) and south central sections of the Bronx, because these are areas Puerto Ricans first started moving to when Puerto Rican migration to the Bronx started in the 1960s, due to proximity to Spanish Harlem, areas like Mott Haven, Melrose, Longwood, and Soundview.
 Puerto Ricans are scattered in sizeable numbers throughout the Bronx, and better-off Puerto Ricans can be seen in more middle-class neighborhoods like Throggs Neck and Riverdale for example.
 Nearly 40% of NYC Puerto Ricans live in the Bronx.

 In New York and many other cities, Puerto Ricans usually live in close proximity with Dominicans and African Americans.
 High concentrations of Puerto Ricans are also present in numerous public housing developments throughout the city.

 In some places in the South Bronx, Spanish is the primary language.
 Throughout the 1970s, the South Bronx became known as the epitome of urban decay, but has since made a recovery.